Project-Mau/mau/docs/quick_reference.rst

 .. highlight:: none

-You can see all these examples rendered at TDC_

 ==========================
 Mau Syntax Quick Reference
 ==========================

 A quick overview of what Mau can do.
+You can see all these examples rendered at TDC_.

 Paragraphs
 ==========